Orange County Restraining Order Attorney

 If you are in need of a restraining order or you need protection against a falsely petitioned one, then call us today to speak with an Orange County restraining order attorney.
 We are dedicated to aggressively fighting for your rights.
 Contact us today to schedule a free confidential consultation with a lawyer.

-We handle restraining order all throughout Orange County including Newport Beach, Costa Mesa, Huntington Beach, Laguna Beach, Dana Point, San Clemente, Seal Beach, Irvine, Fountain Valley, Garden Grove, Westminster, Laguna Niguel, Aliso Viejo, Rancho Santa Margarita, Mission Viejo, Lake Forest, Tustin, Placentia, Santa Ana, Fullerton, Yorba Linda, Villa Park, Orange, Anaheim, Norwalk, Long Beach, Downey, Bellflower, Pomona.
+We handle restraining orders all throughout Orange County including Newport Beach, Costa Mesa, Huntington Beach, Laguna Beach, Dana Point, San Clemente, Seal Beach, Irvine, Fountain Valley, Garden Grove, Westminster, Laguna Niguel, Laguna Hills, San Juan Capistrano, Coto de Caza, Aliso Viejo, Rancho Santa Margarita, Mission Viejo, Lake Forest, Tustin, Placentia, Santa Ana, Fullerton, Yorba Linda, Villa Park, Orange, Anaheim, Norwalk, Long Beach, Downey, Bellflower, Pomona.

 This also includes legally adopted children.